-^{120 &}quot;Ethnic distance in Montenegro", public opinion poll, CEDEM, 2007.
+120 "Ethnic distance in Montenegro", public opinion poll, CEDEM, 2007.

-size of RAE population in Montenegro is 2.826, or 0.46% of the total population.
-The data from the field, however, indicate that there is between 15,000 and 20,000 Roma (around 3%).
-Also, out of the total number of refugees and displaced persons in Montenegro, some 24%, or 4,300, are RAE.
-Lack of reliable data has a negative effect on the exercise of certain rights, use of funds from the state Minority Fund and awareness of the political significance of this minority.
-RAE is the only ethnic group not mentioned in the new Constitution.
+size of RAE population in Montenegro is 2.826, or 0.46% of the total population.121 The data from the field, however, indicate that there is between 15,000 and 20,000 Roma (around 3%).
+Also, out of the total number of refugees and displaced persons in Montenegro, some 24%, or 4,300, are RAE.122 Lack of reliable data has a negative effect on the exercise of certain rights, use of funds from the state Minority Fund and awareness of the political significance of this minority.123 RAE is the only ethnic group not mentioned in the new Constitution.

 Government joined the regional program "Decade of Roma Inclusion" and adopted the Action Plan 2005-2015 defining education, health care, employment and housing as priorities.
-The Action Plan has not been implemented because organizational, technical, human resources and financial requirements were not in place.
-124 In late 2007, the "Strategy for Improvement of Roma Position in Montenegro 2008-2012" was adopted and funds for its implementation provided.
+The Action Plan has not been implemented because organizational, technical, human resources and financial requirements were not in place.124 In late 2007, the "Strategy for Improvement of Roma Position in Montenegro 2008-2012" was adopted and funds for its implementation provided.

-According to official state statistics, poverty rate among RAE population in Montenegro is 4.5 times higher than the national poverty rate and 5.5 times higher than the poverty rate among the local population.
-RAE is also recognized as the group with the highest rate of economic disadvantage (75.6%).
-Recognized the group with the highest rate of economic disadvantage (75.6%).
+According to official state statistics, poverty rate among RAE population in Montenegro is 4.5 times higher than the national poverty rate and 5.5 times higher than the poverty rate among the local population.125 RAE is also recognized as the group with the highest rate of economic disadvantage (75.6%).126

-RAE is a category with very limited employment opportunities, low competition and mobility in the labor market due to generally low level of education and due to discrimination.
-127 Unemployment tends to last longer
+RAE is a category with very limited employment opportunities, low competition and mobility in the labor market due to generally low level of education and due to discrimination.127 Unemployment tends to last longer